Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~

 where `tree_size` counts the number of entries in the log tree and `timestamp`
-is the time that the structure was generated, in milliseconds since the Unix
+is the time that the structure was generated in milliseconds since the Unix
 epoch.
 If the Transparency Log is deployed with Third-party Management then the
 public key used to verify the signature belongs to the third-party manager;
 otherwise the public key used belongs to the service operator.